History of Iowa: Prehistory

+About 21,000 to 16,000 years ago, Iowa's climate was arctic, and about 12,000 years ago the ice sheets in Iowa began to melt.
 When the American Indians first arrived (in what is now Iowa) thousands of years ago they would hunt and gather living in a Pleistocene glacial landscape.
-By the time European explorers visited Iowa, American Indians were largely settled farmers with complex economic, social, and political systems.
+It is estimated that the first settlement had around 1,000 to 2,000 inhabitants.
+By the time European colonists visited Iowa, Native Americans were largely settled farmers with complex economic, social, and political systems.
 This transformation happened gradually.
-During the Archaic period (more than 2,800 years ago), American Indians adapted to local environments and ecosystems, slowly becoming more sedentary as populations increased.
-More than 3,000 years ago, during the Late Archaic period, American Indians in Iowa began utilizing domesticated plants.
-The subsequent Woodland period saw an increase on the reliance on agriculture and social complexity, with increased use of mounds, ceramics, and specialized subsistence.
-During the Late Prehistoric period (beginning about A.D.
-900) increased use of maize and social changes led to social flourishing and nucleated settlements.
-The arrival of European trade goods and diseases in the Protohistoric period led to dramatic population shifts and economic and social upheaval, with the arrival of new tribes and early European explorers and traders.
+During the Archaic period (more than 2,800 years ago), Native Americans adapted to local environments and ecosystems, slowly becoming more sedentary as populations increased.
+More than 3,000 years ago, during the Late Archaic period, they began domesticating plants.
+The subsequent Woodland period saw an increase on the reliance on agriculture and social complexity, with increased use of mounds, ceramics, and more intensive agriculture.
+Iowa at the time was part of the periphery of the Hopewell Interaction Sphere.
+During the Mississippian period (beginning about A.D.
+900) increased use of maize and other influences from Mesoamerica led to more extensive agriculture and much larger settlements.
+During the Misssissippian period, the region was part of the Oneota culture.
+The arrival of European trade goods and diseases in the Protohistoric period led a dramatic population decline and economic and social upheaval, with the arrival of new peoples and French colonists.